burtchell/dotfiles/README.md

 ## 2) Ubuntu on WSL2

 Run `wsl --install -d Ubuntu` to install the Ubuntu subsystem.
+To ensure WSL2 was used, run `wsl -l -v` and check the version number.
+If not version 2, see [how to upgrade](https://docs.microsoft.com/en-us/windows/wsl/install#upgrade-version-from-wsl-1-to-wsl-2).
 Note that when using Windows Subsystem for Linux (WSL), the Windows C drive is located in `/mnt/c/`.
 Therefore, if this repository is already cloned in `/mnt/c/Users/[username]/`, it can be accessed via WSL and doesn't need to be cloned again on the Linux side.

 Install the following packages: